 My cat has a UTI!
 Is there something I can do to reduce the need for antibiotics and stop more UTIs from recurring?

-Nusentia natural pet supplements have been helping cats support the symptoms that come with cat allergies.
+Nusentia® natural pet supplements have been helping cats who are susceptible to urinary tract infections.
 Our products are manufactured with the highest quality ingredients for maximum absorption and efficacy.

 This powerful formula combines D-Mannose and Cranberry to strengthen urinary health and provide superior support against urinary tract infections in cats.
 D-Mannose renders bacteria virtually powerless in the urinary tract of your pet.
 Cranberry provides further support against urinary pathogens making Utrin™ the answer for pets prone to UTI.